Schroder AsiaPacific Fund plc - SDP

 The Company currently conducts its affairs so that its shares can be recommended by IFAs to ordinary retail investors in accordance with the FCA's rules in relation to non-mainstream investment products and intends to continue to do so for the foreseeable future.
 The Company's shares are excluded from the FCA's restrictions which apply to non-mainstream investment products because they are shares in an investment trust.

-The trust may borrow money to invest in further investments, this is known as gearing.
-Gearing will increase returns if the value of the investments purchased increase in value by more than the cost of borrowing, or reduce returns if they fail to do so.
+• Gearing risk: The Company may borrow money to make further investments, this is known as gearing.
+Gearing will increase returns if the value of the investments purchased increase by more than the cost of borrowing, or reduce returns if they fail to do so.
+In falling markets, the whole of the value in such investments could be lost, which would result in losses to the Company.